 TNAAP Day on the Hill

-Each March, we invite members to join us for a day of advocacy.
+Each spring, we invite members to join us for a day of advocacy.
 The day includes a general overview of the legislative process, a discussion of current proposed legislation, plus individual and group meetings with legislators and leadership.

 This is your chance to get involved and speak out on behalf of children and pediatricians.
 Whether you are new to the process or a “seasoned veteran”, your participation helps us make a solid impact with Tennessee legislators.

-Legislative Activities
+2025 Legislative Activities

 AAP Legislative Conference Sponsorship